moondance-labs/tanssi-docs/learn/framework/xcm.md

 Moving digital assets from one appchain to another is essential for creating a more dynamic, efficient, and interconnected blockchain ecosystem.
 The native cross-chain capability allows two main strategies to transfer assets from one chain to another:

 - **Teleport** - teleporting an asset is a simple and efficient mechanism, but it has a major caveat: it requires trust between the parties.
 In essence, when appchain A wants to send X amount of assets to appchain B, it burns X amount of assets and sends a message to appchain B instructing them to mint exactly X amount of assets, preserving the overall asset balance and concluding the teleport action.
 In this process, appchain A trusts appchain B not to mint more tokens than what was transferred, and appchain B trusts appchain A to burn the tokens that were transferred
 - **Reserve transfer** - A reserve transfer involves the **reserve chain** of an asset, which is the chain where the asset is native (e.g., [Moonbeam](https://moonbeam.network/){target=\_blank} is the reserve chain for the GLMR token).
 Also, non-reserve appchains hold a **sovereign account** on the reserve chain, a keyless account managed by the respective appchain governor.
 Thus, when reserve appchain A wants to send X amount of an asset to non-reserve appchain B, it locally transfers the assets to appchain's B sovereign account and, in the same atomic action, it sends an XCM message to appchain B with instructions to mint X amount of a derivative form of the transferred asset.
-On the other way around, if non-reserve appchain B wants to send X amount of an asset to reserve appchain A, then the steps are: appchain B burns the derived form of the asset locally and sends an XCM message to reserve chain appchain A, with instructions to transfer the assets from its sovereign account to appchain's A destination account.
+On the other way around, if non-reserve appchain B wants to send X amount of an asset to reserve appchain A, then the steps are: appchain B burns the derived form of the asset locally and sends an XCM message to appchain A, with instructions to transfer the assets from appchain B's sovereign account to appchain's A destination account.
 Even if the non-reserve appchain mints derived tokens in excess (or doesn't burn tokens when transferring), these tokens will have no real value because they are not backed one-to-one in the reserve chain.

 ### Remote Execution {: #remote-execution }